Kowen

 The area is well known to mountain bikers as the site of the Sparrow Hill mountain biking area, an eastern enclave of Kowen Forest.
 A new 5 km alignment of the Kings Highway was constructed in 2010–11 to improve the safety of the road.
 The new section divides Sparrow Hill into two parts, and includes overtaking lanes in both directions, and bypasses a dangerous, winding section of road, including at least six bends.

 Early settlers

-Some of the early settlers in the district prior to the establishment of Canberra made their homes on the Kowen district.
+Some of the early settlers in the district prior to the establishment of the Australian Capital Territory made their homes on the Kowen district.
 Luke and Mary Colverwell settled in a cottage on the banks of Glenburn Creek in what is now known as Kowen Forest.

 Kowen Forest pine plantation

 Kowen is perhaps best known for its large pine plantations, known as Kowen Forest.
 A combined softwood plantation and firewood forest was established at Kowen in about 1926, on land described as otherwise useless.
 An additional 100 acres of pinus insignis were planted at Kowen in 1928 as part of a 1,000 acre expansion of pine plantations across the new Federal Territory district.
 When most of Canberra's forest estate was destroyed in the January 2003 bushfire, the Kowen plantation was the only forest that remained undamaged.